liam-wiltshire/talks/hackthesystem/content.md

 ???

+- The standard answer is to reset your password and enable 2FA
-- I've seen plenty of applications where changing your password either:
+- I've seen plenty of applications where changing your password (both through forgotten password and profile editing) either:
- - Doesn't log anyone out
+    - Doesn't log anyone out - you can carry on doing whatever you are doing
- - Only logs you out - doesn't expire any other sessions
+    - Only logs you out - doesn't expire any other sessions (so in Laravel terms might call `Auth::logout()`)

 - If an attacker is already in your account, then changing your password (or 2FA for that matter) doesn't make a difference
-- Whenever any authentication details change (email address, password or 2FA) - _all_ sessions should be expired
+- Whenever any authentication details change (email address, password or 2FA) - _all_ sessions that are logged in as that user should be expired

 ---
 class: content-odd middle center